-Bond Fund portfolios are managed under a dual-approach of "top-down" and "bottom-up", which provides the mechanism for the Investment Managers to determine which country/industry may benefit from current and future changes in the economy when under-going the process of country/sector allocation.
-At the same time, it facilitates the Investment Managers to select individual securities that are undervalued, with consideration of the financial condition of the issuers as well as the collateralisation and other features of the securities.
+Bond Fund portfolios are managed under a dual-approach of "top-down" and "bottom-up", which provides the mechanism for the Investment Manager(s) and/or the Sub-Investment Manager(s) to determine which country/industry may benefit from current and future changes in the economy when under-going the process of country/sector allocation.
+At the same time, it facilitates the Investment Manager(s) and/or the Sub-Investment Manager(s) to select individual securities that are undervalued, with consideration of the financial condition of the issuers as well as the collateralisation and other features of the securities.